kuso-clan/kuso-clan.github.io/README.md

 # source for [kus.ooo](https://kus.ooo)
 ## To-Do
+* hide members by default and if new members button pressed, then display it
+* by default, embed twitch, have stats panel @ bottom, and ??????
-* implement custom rendering where embeds arent drawn until tab is clicked for load opt
+* implement custom rendering where embeds arent drawn until tab is clicked if possible
 * * [wow thanks fireship for the convenient video timing](https://www.youtube.com/watch?v=0fONene3OIA)
 * * * preload/fetchpriority
-* * * add wry to management
 * * * find way to opt sc/spotify embeds -.-
+* * * redo entire windows css yourself
 * stats panel popup from bottom ? idk theres just a lot of room